reillypascal/personalsite-ssg/pages/posts/2024/04/new-album-announcement.md

 Here's the announcement from the ensemble:

-> Announcing "Oxalis Triangularis" - a triple album of thirty-three new works from thirty-three composers recorded in a fully remote setting by Apply Triangle.
+> Announcing “Oxalis Triangularis” - a triple album of thirty-three new works from thirty-three composers recorded in a fully remote setting by Apply Triangle.
 The project was developed through a call for scores in the summer of 2020 and stems from the resilience of artists to continue to create through a global pandemic.
 It is a testament to the flexibility and creativity possible through electroacoustic composition.

 > Oxalis Triangularis refers to the scientific name for a purple “false shamrock” due to its triangle-like leaves.
 Throughout three albums Apply Triangle not only showcases the innovative techniques of 33 living composers but also highlights the embodied cultural nuances inherent in each composer’s style.